 5. All data collected that support the remedial action.
 This can include the results of multiple examinations and studies such as treatability, bench scale, or pilot scale studies.
 You may also see sample affirmative action plans.

 6. Details on the design and construction for the remedial action.
 Expected effectiveness and efficiency should also be included.
 You may also see emergency action plans.

 7. Details on the operation and maintenance of the remedial action.
 These should include the schedules of the operation including the start of remediation, and the completion dates for all steps detailed in the remedial action plan.
 A sample schedule for monitoring, sampling, and site inspection should also be included.
 Other key operation and maintenance details such as the estimated amount and concentrations of regulated substances in any discharge and the method of discharge should also be included.

 8. For environmental remedial action plans, a site map that shows the location of buildings, roads, and property boundaries should be included.
 The location of remedial equipment and other important locations relating to the remedial action should also be specified on this map.
 You may also see employee action plans.
-You may also see business action plan templates.

 9. A description of the media and parameters that needs to be monitored or sampled during the process of remediation.
 You may also see make an action plan.

 10. A description of the analytical methods and parameters to be used and their appropriate references.